UnicusnTT/deno_permissions_template/README.md

 - `allowed.ts`: Defines the allowed permissions for different tasks.
 - `denied.ts`: Defines the denied permissions for different tasks.
 - `permissionEnum.ts`: Enumerates the permission flags used in the project.
-As of 1.42.4 it includes all flags in the documentation.
+As of 1.42.4 it includes all flags in the Deno documentation.
 - `permissionHandler.ts`: Handles the logic for generating permission strings based on configurations.
 - `taskPermissionInterface.ts`: Defines the interface for task permissions.